 Take Pictures of Everything

-After renting your next home in Ohio and Southern California, before assuming the lease, it’s extremely important to take photographs of every inch of the house or apartment.
+After renting your next home in Ohio and California, before assuming the lease, it’s extremely important to take photographs of every inch of the house or apartment.
 This can be essential to recovering your security deposit at the end of your lease.
 Some uncouth landlords will use your security deposit to pay for broken items or scuffed floors that existed before you moved in.

 Also, when you take pictures of everything it’ll indicate to the landlord that you’re a responsible tenant and build that trust with you as a tenant.